The DeanBeat: How to have peace of mind in the face of multiple crises

 Perhaps the most prominent person accused is Ashraf Ismail, the creative director of Ubisoft’s upcoming Assassin’s Creed: Valhalla.
 He stepped down from his role at Ubisoft and apologized following the allegations.
 Not all of the cases will be handled so swiftly.
 Some people believe that is appropriate, as justice must be fair and due process must be served.
 But others feel it is a way to sweep things under the rug, as human resources investigations have a history of just fading away.
 I feel like we are at the beginning of a new time.

-Our triple whammy
+Our triple-whammy

-This latest eruption is a full-blown crisis, years in the making, and it is boiling over independently of the Black Lives Matter unrest and the coronavirus crises that are hitting us full bore, all at once, as we are presided over by a president who only knows how to make things worse.
+This latest eruption is a full-blown crisis, years in the making, and it is boiling over independently of the Black Lives Matter movement and the coronavirus crises that are hitting us full bore, all at once, as we watch a president who only knows how to make things worse.
 I am pissed off that the sacrifices we have made for three months, with tens of millions of people out of work and locked in quarantine, have been for naught as our leader fails us and tries to open things up too early — leading to a second wave.
 We have had cascading crises.
-A triple whammy.
+A triple-whammy.
 It’s enough to drive you crazy — and also make you hopeful about change.

-I will not say how angry you should be or that you should ignore these crises, which are all legitimately terrifying.
-Here’s a secret.
-They terrify me, the hardened journalist.
+I will not say how angry you should be or that you should ignore any of these crises, which are all legitimately terrifying.
+Here’s a secret: They terrify me, the hardened journalist.
 The relentless bad news takes its toll, and I just want to shut it off.
 But I can’t do that.
 I write publicly.
 I have to bear witness to both our triumphs and our tragedies, and right now, one after another, the tragedies are rolling in fast.
 As a member of the press, I believe we should be unflinching.
 But I also believe we need to take care of ourselves and back each other up.

 Doctor my eyes